About The Game of Crokinole

-Like many of the “simple pleasures” of a quieter time it was squeezed into smaller pockets here and there through the mid 1900s, thanks to all of the business that has over taken us.
+Like many of the “simple pleasures” of a quieter time it was squeezed into smaller pockets here and there through the mid 1900s, thanks to all of the busyness that has over taken us.

-But in the last ten years or so, crokinole has been making a huge comeback, finding a place in the hearts of a new generation of Canadians, spreading rapidly into the U.S. and many other places around the world, thanks to loyal fans.
+But in the last twenty years or so, crokinole has been making a huge comeback, finding a place in the hearts of a new generation of Canadians, spreading rapidly into the U.S. and many other places around the world, thanks to loyal fans.

 And why not?
-What other game can bring friends and family of all ages together around the table so well; where laughter, good conversation, quiet teasing, cries of victory, and maybe moans of defeat keep time to the tick and click of checker against checker, post or rail — or that special sound as it slips softly into the centre “croke”?
+What other game can bring friends and family of all ages together around the table so well; where laughter, good conversation, quiet teasing, cries of victory, and maybe moans of defeat keep time to the tick and click of checker against checker, post or rail — or that special sound as it slips softly into the centre “croke” hole?